-Note : The above are prudent approximate workings in absolute numbers.
+Note: The above are prudent approximate workings in absolute numbers.

-2. a.
+- 2. a.
 Does the entity have procedures in place for sustainable sourcing?
-(Yes/No) Yes
+(Yes/No) Yes - b.
+If yes, what percentage of inputs were sourced sustainably?

 The company is in the process of baselining scope 3 emissions.